 These somewhat random tidbits might be interesting to you:

-- I have two cats, Calluna and Gigi, and am very much a cat lady.
+- I have three cats—Calluna, Gigi and Ozzy—and am very much a cat lady.
 I just really love cats.

 - I love reading and read mostly fantasy, sci-fi, and historical fiction books.
 I try to read at least one book a month, and am currently focused on reading authors in under-represented demographics (mainly non-cismale and/or non-white).

 - I love writing too, and actually studied creative writing in college.
-Though most of the writing I do these days is for this blog, journaling (I keep a bullet journal), or letters to pen pals.
+Though most of the writing I do these days is for text roleplay, this blog, journaling, or letters to pen pals.

 - You’ve probably noticed this by now, but I really love bullet points and parenthetical statements.
 My favorite punctuation mark is the interrobang (‽).

 - My favorite kind of music is progressive rock, and I listen primarily to rock, metal, and folk music.
 My favorite band is Rush, and I have some lyrics from one of their songs tattooed on my arm.